AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `enable_gateway_load_balancer` - (Optional) Enable FireNet interfaces with AWS Gateway Load Balancer.
 Only valid when `enable_firenet` or `enable_transit_firenet` are set to true and `cloud_type` = 1 (AWS).
 Currently, AWS Gateway Load Balancer is only supported in AWS regions: us-west-2, us-east-1, eu-west-1, ap-southeast-2 and sa-east-1.
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+.
 * `bgp_polling_time` - (Optional) BGP route polling time.
 Unit is in seconds.
 Valid values are between 10 and 50.
 Default value: "50".
+* `bgp_hold_time` - (Optional) BGP hold time.
+Unit is in seconds.
+Valid values are between 12 and 360.
+Default value: 180.
 * `prepend_as_path` - (Optional) List of AS numbers to populate BGP AP_PATH field when it advertises to VGW or peer devices.
 * `local_as_number` - (Optional) Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations.
 * `bgp_ecmp` - (Optional) Enable Equal Cost Multi Path (ECMP) routing for the next hop.
 Default value: false.